 The proposal does not result in the removal of any vegetation.

-On the contrary, in accordance with 6(c), it is proposed to protect and rehabilitate approximately 1.98 hectares of existing bush, bush buffer, and riparian features between two Significant Natural Areas (SNA) - Cames Road Forest Remnants (ROD025), and Kereru Lane Forest Remnants (ROD024) located either side of the application site providing better ecological connections.
+On the contrary, in accordance with 6(c), it is proposed to revegetate and protect 1.98 hectares of existing bush, bush buffer, and riparian features between two Significant Natural Areas (SNA) - Cames Road Forest Remnants (ROD025), and Kereru Lane Forest Remnants (ROD024) located either side of the application site.